· · · · ·

 • Swiss Cheese– it’s the perfect cheese in this salad!
 It has a distinct flavor but is not overpowering.

 • Baked Ham-This sweet and savory ingredient bulks up the salad.
 You can use any ham you like.
+The Columbia offers shrimp or turkey as a substitution for the ham.

 • Romano Cheese– freshly grated is best, but you could also use parmesan cheese, if that’s what you have.

-• Worchestershire Sauce– the perfect umami flavor.
+• Worcestershire Sauce– the perfect umami flavor.

 • Lemons– to brighten the flavors and pull it all together.